-15.3.3.1.
-Modes
+15.4.4.1.
+Config Tool Modes

-- Online (default and recommended) Connects to the git repository on startup using GIT server provided by the KIE Workbench.
-All changes are made locally and published to upstream when: - "push-changes" command is explicitly executed - "exit" command will publish all local changes and exit - Offline Creates and manipulates system repository directly on the server (no discard option)
+- Online (default and recommended) Connects to the Git repository on startup, using Git server provided by the KIE Workbench.
+All changes are made locally and published to upstream when: - · "push-changes" command is explicitly executed - · "exit" is used to close the tool

-15.3.3.2.
+• Offline - Creates and manipulates system repository directly on the server (no discard option)

+15.4.4.2.
 Available Commands